 - Monthly service fee.
 The Chase Sapphire Checking account comes with a $25 monthly service fee, which can be waived if you have an average beginning day balance of at least $75,000 in this account and linked qualifying checking, savings and investment accounts.

-Insufficient funds fees.
-You’re allowed four fee-free insufficient funds or returned item occurrences every year.
-After that, you’ll be charged $34 for each debit card purchase that overdraws your account — with a maximum of three per day.
-This fee doesn’t apply if:
+- Insufficient funds fees.
+Chase waives four insufficient funds or returned item fees each year.
+After that, you’ll be charged $34 for each debit card purchase that overdraws your account — up to three a day.
+But you won’t get charged if:

 - Your account balance at the end of the business day is overdrawn by $5 or less.

 - The transaction was for $5 or less, even if your end-of-day balance is overdrawn.

 - You made a withdrawal at an ATM.